 Of course, student debt obligation has become a national political issue, so investment advisors should understand its scope and impact.

-According to the site, StudentLoanHero, Americans owe nearly $1.3 trillion in student loan debt, spread out among about 43 million borrowers.
+According to StudentLoanHero, Americans owe nearly $1.3 trillion in student loan debt among about 43 million borrowers.
 The average Class of 2016 graduate has $37,172 in student loan debt, up 6% from last year.
-But the numbers also include loans in default, forbearance, default and repayment.
+However, the numbers also include default loans, forbearance, default, and repayment.

-The loans cannot be dismissed via bankruptcy, plus the loan rates are high.
-The 2015 rate for a direct unsubsidized loan to undergraduates is 4.66% and 6.21% for an unsubsidized loan to graduate students, according to US News & World Report.
-But this does not cover loans from private lenders who have been criticized for excessive profiting from the loans.
+The loans cannot be dismissed via bankruptcy, and the loan rates are high.
+According to US News & World Report, the 2015 rate for a direct unsubsidized loan to undergraduates is 4.66%, and 6.21% for an unsubsidized loan to graduate students.
+However, this does not cover loans from private lenders, who have been criticized for excessively profiting from the loans.

-Worse, for student pursuing advanced degree, their loans also pose a significant risk to their ability to buy a house after they graduate.
+Worse, for students pursuing advanced degrees, their loans also pose a significant risk to their ability to buy a house after graduation.
 Consider these loan amounts for advanced degrees courtesy of StudentLoanHero:

 About 40% of the $1 trillion student loan debt was used to finance graduate and professional degrees.